hilsdsg3/Google_Cloud_Platform_Composer/README.md

     'retries': 1,
     'retry_delay': datetime.timedelta(minutes=2)}
 ```
-Also when triggered, we forced a ValueError
+Also when triggered, we forced a ValueError to see if we get the proper response from running the DAG.
 ```
 def hello_world():
     raise ValueError('Oops! something went wrong.')